Thelma

 And then they’re off, on the motorized scooter, for a wild adventure that I will not spoil, except to say that her determination and quick thinking are great fun.
 This is an action movie where the vehicle’s top speed is 25 mph and does not go very far before it needs to be recharged.
 When Thelma and Ben do the classic action movie slo-mo walk away from an explosion, it’s not because they are tough and cool; it’s probably because they are hard of hearing and do not know it happened.
 And yet, it is genuinely exciting.
 You want to argue with me that it is not realistic?
 Dude, it is as realistic as a street racer flying a car out of a skyscraper and disarming bombs or a hotel that caters only to assassins.

-Squibb, who did some of her own stunts, uses every wrinkle on her face to show us Thelma’s fierce independence, love for her grandson, and refusal to give up on her money, on her justice, and on proving that she can take care of herself.
+Squibb, who did some of her own stunts, uses every wrinkle on her face to show us Thelma’s fierce independence, love for her grandson, her refusal to give up on her money, or her justice, and her determination to prove that she can take care of herself.
 Parker Posey and Clark Gregg as Thelma’s daughter and son-in-law and Daniel’s parents are terrific as the middle of the concern sandwich and Malcolm McDowell is most welcome as another wily senior.

 This is everything you’d hope from a festival favorite, smart, fun, funny, and heartwarming.
 I’d love to see a sequel.
 There are a lot of scammers out there and not enough Thelmas or Squibbs.